Life Insurance Beneficiaries: Who to Name and How to Update Them

 Important for Parents

 Never name minor children as direct beneficiaries without establishing a trust or custodianship arrangement.
-The court-appointed guardian process can take 6-12 months and cost thousands in legal fees, leaving your children without access to funds during a critical time.
+The court-appointed guardian process can take 6 to 12 months and cost thousands in legal fees, leaving your children without access to funds during a critical time.

 Ohio Life Insurance - Save up to 70% Off